 A further implication is that you must compile a PAIA manual that contains certain information that PAIA specifies.
 The manual should explain to the public:

 - how they can request access to information that you hold, and

 - what information you hold.

 A public body must go even a step further and include in the manual “a description of all remedies available in respect of an act or failure to act by the body“.
-In terms of PAIA “Each manual must be made available as prescribed“.
-The Regulations under PAIA determine that a manual must be available on the website of an organisation.
+In terms of PAIA, “Each manual must be made available as prescribed“.
+The regulations under PAIA state that a manual must be available on the website of an organisation.

 Information Audit and Information Management Policies